robjustice/soshdboot/README.md

 ## Boot loader

-I ended up providing two different boot loaders, as the dual boot functionality became apparent.
+I ended up providing two different boot loaders, as the dual boot functionality became apparent during the development.

 ### Two block boot loader
 This one is a modified version of the ProDOS/SOS two block boot loader.
 The SOS part is modified to boot SOS off the same card that the ROM loaded the boot loader from.
 The SOS part also icludes support for booting the second unit.
 The ProDOS part is unmodified, giving us the ability to boot the disk as either ProDOS or SOS.
 This one is included in the provided hd po images.